Instructional Design: Curriculum Development with “ASSURE”

 Feedback

-“Yours are excellent examples of artifacts from a lesson Danielle, creating a template for students to submit makes it easier for them and easier for you when assessing/grading – it’s uniform and organized.
-Artifacts reflect the importance of the lesson, the interest of the student, and help instructors determine what, if anything, should be changed for the next lesson.
+“Yours are excellent examples of artifacts from a lesson, Danielle; creating a template for students to submit makes it easier for them and easier for you when assessing/grading – it’s uniform and organized.
+Artifacts reflect the importance of the lesson and the interest of the student and help instructors determine what, if anything, should be changed for the next lesson.
 Artifacts can be written or visual proof that the lesson was a success (or not) and what can be done to improve or redefine the original lesson.
-Photos can be helpful artifacts as well – it can show the instructor the interest of the student and if they’re on task, looking bored, or immersed in the lesson.
-Artifacts also help instructors back track to determine if the handout, quiz, checklist, etc. helped the lesson, or hurt it.
-Whether we’re teaching adults, or children, or taking a course for self-improvement, artifacts such as quiz results, a survey, a check list, or photographs, even a course evaluation, helps us self-reflect and determine the value of the lesson.”
+Photos can be helpful artifacts as well – they can show the instructor the interest of the students and if they’re on task, looking bored, or immersed in the lesson.
+Artifacts also help instructors backtrack to determine if the handout, quiz, checklist, etc., helped the lesson or hurt it.
+Whether we’re teaching adults or children, or taking a course for self-improvement, artifacts such as quiz results, a survey, a checklist, photographs, even a course evaluation, help us self-reflect and determine the value of the lesson.”

 M. Beckmann, Instructor